epi2me-labs/epi2me-labs.github.io/content/downloads/index.md

 # EPI2MELabs downloads and resources

 Below are listed all resources on which EPI2MELabs is built.
-We aim for all components of EPI2MELabs to be open source (including this website!).
+We aim for all components of EPI2MELabs to be open source (including this website!) and availbe through our GitHub repository: https://github.com/epi2me-labs/tutorials.

 If you find something is not available please contact support@nanoporetech.com